 - Slurred speech

 - Lack of pain

 Tramadol is a controlled substance, and it can be abused if taken frequently enough.
 It is possible to overdose, especially if it is used in conjunction with other drugs (called polydrug abuse) trying to achieve a certain effect.
 If Tramadol is taken with other opioids, prescription or not, it increases the chances of an opioid overdose.

 The way Tramadol works in the brain besides its effect on the opioid receptors, (which is weak compared to other opioids) Tramadol affects the norepinephrine and serotonin neurotransmitters.
 With Tramadol’s effect on these neurotransmitters, it can produce seizures when taken in higher doses than what is prescribed.

 Tramadol Withdrawal Symptoms

-People who continuously take Tramadol to the point where they develop a dependence, they will have withdrawal symptoms when they stop taking it.
-Tramadol works on different parts of the brain than most opioids, it also has some unique withdrawal symptoms that are similar to antidepressant discontinuation syndrome.
+People who continuously take Tramadol to the point where they develop a dependence will have withdrawal symptoms when they stop taking it.
+Tramadol works on different parts of the brain than most opioids, and also has some unique withdrawal symptoms that are similar to antidepressant discontinuation syndrome.
 Symptoms of Tramadol withdrawal can include: